 Bringing Clown Doctors to the Sunshine Coast

-Delivering gags and giggles to sick children - a little humour goes a long way to treating children on the Sunshine Coast.
+Delivering doses of fun and laughter!
+A little humour goes a long way to treating sick children on the Sunshine Coast.

-100% of the local Clown Doctor service is funded by Wishlist.
+100% of the Sunshine Coast Clown Doctors service is funded by Wishlist.

-We are the only hospital foundation in Australia to indepedently fund local Clown Doctors.
+We are the only hospital foundation in Australia to independently fund local Clown Doctors.
 This is made possible thanks to fundraising through events and the generosity of our local community.

 The Wishlist-funded Clown Doctors service commenced in the Children's Ward at Nambour General Hospital in November 2016.

-The inspiring program, delivered by The Humour Foundation, treats young patients with a unique blend of 'laughter medicine' featuring jokes, silly dances and goofy songs.
+The inspiring program, delivered by The Humour Foundation, treats young patients with a unique blend of 'laughter medicine' featuring jokes, music, silly dances and songs.

 With the help of the generous Sunshine Coast community, Wishlist has committed to a funding the service to bring laughter, smiles and bouts of silliness to children spending time at the Sunshine Coast University Hospital.

-Wishlist was able to appoint two Clown Doctors from The Humour Foundation to brighten the days of youngsters for one day a week initially before ramping up to two days a week in 2017.
+Wishlist was able to appoint two Clown Doctors to brighten the days of youngsters for one day a week initially before ramping up to three days a week, Mondays, Wednesdays and Thursdays - in April 2020.
 The service is a first for the region.

 “The benefits of laughter are real – it relaxes the muscles, helps the immune system, reduces pain, helps promote a positive outlook and has a good effect on the cardiovascular and respiratory system," - Wishlist CEO Lisa Rowe.

-Local Program Coordinator Cristy Welsh said Clown Doctors helped to divert children's attention during painful procedures, calm them in emergency and encourage them in physiotherapy.
+The Clown Doctors help to divert children's attention during painful procedures, calm them in emergency and encourage them in physiotherapy.